hoangduytran/blender-manual/manual/editors/preferences/animation.rst

 These settings control :doc:`Keyframes </animation/keyframes/index>`
 which are the building blocks for animations.

+.. _bpy.types.PreferencesEdit.key_insert_channels:

+Default Key Channels
+   Which channels to insert keys at when no keying set is active.

+   :Location: Inset keyframes for an object's :ref:`Location <bpy.types.Object.location>`.
+   :Rotation: Inset keyframes for an object's :ref:`Rotation <bpy.types.Object.rotation>`.
+   :Scale: Inset keyframes for an object's :ref:`Scale <bpy.types.Object.scale>`.
+   :Rotation Mode: Inset keyframes for an object's :ref:`Rotation Mode <bpy.types.Object.rotation_mode>`.
+   :Custom Properties: Inset keyframes for :doc:`/files/custom_properties`.

+Only Insert Needed
+   This will only insert keyframes if the value of the property is different.

-Visual Keying
+Keyframing -- Visual Keying
    When an object is using constraints, the object property value does not actually change.
    *Visual Keying* will add keyframes to the object property, with a value based on the visual transformation from the constraint.

-Only Insert Needed
-   This will only insert keyframes if the value of the property is different.

 Auto-Keyframing
    Show Warning